pravn27/ds-algo-coding-challenge/namaste-dsa/easy/searching & sorting/03/requirement&approach.md

 ## 1. Problem statement

 - Bubble Sort, sorting in ascending order
-- Learn to traverse an array and check each element sequentially to find a match.
-Simple yet essential for unsorted arrays.
+- Learn the bubble sort algorithm, where adjacent elements are compared and swapped to move larger elements to the end of the list.

 ## 2. Understand the problem with sample inputs & outputs